-Online English Literature Classes
+Online Classes in English Literature

 - Literature Introduction Course: This class is normally taken by undergraduate students.
 It is meant to introduce the student to a deeper understanding of various literary genres, such as poetry or drama, as well as essays and short or long works of fiction and nonfiction.